Sometimes working with data is not that easy, sometimes we face complex problems.

 Let say, you want to search for the text “Delhi” from the data.
 But, in that data, you have word “New Delhi” not of “Delhi”.

 Now, in this situation, you can’t match or search.

 Here, you need a way which allows you to use only available value or partial value (Delhi) to match or search for the actual value (New Delhi).

 Excel Wildcard Characters are meant for this.

-Wildcard Characters are meant for this.
-These characters are all about searching a text with a partial match.
+These wildcard characters are all about searching/looking up for a text with a partial match.